Fukki/auto-pot/README.md

     "6562": {                                   #Your pot ID
-        "name": "Prime Replenishment Potable",  #Your pot name for item notice if enable "inCombat": false,                      #if true = only use in combat, false = always use ignore combat "use_at": 50,                           #set use at with percent "cd": 10                                #set pot cooldown x sec }
+        "name": "Prime Replenishment Potable",  #Your pot name for item notice if enable "inCombat": false,                      #if true = only use in combat, false = always use ignore combat "use_at": 50,                           #set use at with x percent "cd": 10                                #set pot cooldown x sec }
 }